hundeo:

 • Antioxidants

-B vitamins are important for many body functions such as metabolism and cell structure.
-However, the dog's body does not store vitamins sufficiently, which is why our four-legged friends need to take them in regularly through food or supplements.
+B vitamins are important for many bodily functions such as metabolism and cell structure.
+However, the dog's body stores the vitamins insufficiently, which is why our dogs have to regularly take them in through food or supplements.

-Amino acids, the building blocks of the body, are important for Metabolism, Muscle and cell building.
-The body cannot form the so-called group of essential amino acids itself.
+Amino acids, the building blocks of the body, are important for metabolism, muscle and cell building.
+The body cannot produce the so-called group of essential amino acids itself.
 Like the B vitamins, they enter the body through food.

-Brewer's yeast contains many vital minerals, responsible for a variety of functions of the body.
-Of the minerals there are two groups: Trace elements and Quantity elements.
+Brewer's yeast contains many essential minerals that are responsible for a variety of bodily functions.
+There are two groups of minerals: trace elements and bulk elements.
 The body needs significantly more of the latter than of the trace elements.

-The trace elements in the yeast include Iron, zinc and selenium.
-The quantity elements include Sodium, calcium, magnesium and potassium.
+The trace elements in yeast include iron, zinc and selenium.
+The bulk elements include sodium, calcium, magnesium and potassium.

 Free radicals are partly responsible for a variety of diseases.